dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 development kit (SDK), the Ocean SDK, to submit problems via SAPI REST calls to the hybrid solvers in D-Wave's Leap service.
-The hybrid solvers return problem results and, again using the Ocean SDK, the hybrid application receives such results; the hybrid solver postprocesses the results and returns solutions to the appropriate business systems.
+The hybrid solvers return problem results and, again using the Ocean SDK, the hybrid application receives such results; the hybrid application postprocesses the results and returns solutions to the appropriate business systems.

 .. figure:: ../_images/hybrid_app_pipeline.png
     :name: HybridAppPipeline
-    :alt: Hybrid-application pipeline integrated with a business's technology stack
+    :alt: Hybrid application integrated with a business's technology stack

-    Hybrid-application pipeline integrated with a business's technology stack.\ [#]_
+    Hybrid application integrated with a business's technology stack.\ [#]_

 .. [#] QPU solvers are not shown in this figure, but the solver API is also
     used to call them.

-A hybrid application can orchestrate the execution of any number of problems for running the complex pipelines that many enterprise-level businesses require.
-The following process illustrates a basic, hybrid-application pipeline, which can be used as a model for more complex ones.
+The following process illustrates a basic, hybrid application, which can be used as a model for more complex ones.

 #.
 Authenticate and authorize access to the Leap service via a solver API